wachunga/omega/README.md

 Installation
 ---

-Depending on your needs, you could create your project on <omegatracker.nodester.com>.
+Depending on your needs, you could create your project on the demo site.
 But to have Ω all to yourself, there are a couple of options:

 1. Install it on your own server

-    Install [node.js](http://nodejs.org) (which comes with npm) and run `npm install omega -g`.
+    1. Install [node.js](http://nodejs.org) (which comes with npm)
+    1. `git clone git@github.com:wachunga/omega.git`
+    1. `cd omega; npm install`

-2. Install it in the cloud via a PaaS like heroku, openshift, etc.
+2. Install it in the cloud via a PaaS like Heroku, OpenShift, etc.

 Usage